Medical Neglect of Prison Inmates and Pretrial Detainees

 Examples of Jail Medical Neglect

 Much could go wrong with an inmate’s health care, especially when they often feel powerless to exercise their rights.
 Here are some examples of situations that fall under the umbrella of medical neglect:

 - Denying vital treatment

-Proving a prison medical neglect claim involves demonstrating deliberate indifference on the part of prison employees and officials.
-This means they actively know of the risk for the inmate by failing to provide medical treatment, by providing inadequate medical treatment, or by delaying treatment, but continue to deny treatment anyway.
+Proving a prison medical neglect claim once involved showing deliberate indifference on the part of prison employees or officials.
+This meant they actively knew of the risk for the inmate by failing to provide medical treatment, by providing inadequate medical treatment, or by delaying treatment, but continued to deny treatment anyway.

 Prison Medical Neglect Claims

 Lawsuits for medical neglect in prison can have multiple defendants.
 Many jails contract their medical care to private entities.
 Inmates who suffered from medical neglect can sue the prison, these medical entities, prison guards and any employee involved with denying them adequate health care.